 Upper Bhavani lake

-- There are 3 viewpoints – Cauliflower Forest, Bhavani Temple and the Upper Bhavani Lake.
+- There are 3 points – Cauliflower Forest, Bhavani Temple and the Upper Bhavani Lake.

 - The bus or jeep waits for 10-15 minutes on every spot so that you can enjoy nature to the fullest.
 With jeep, stop timings are flexible as per your wish.

 - Since it wasn’t a busy season we had no problems getting a bus or a jeep.
-We chose jeep to be more comfortable.
+We chose the jeep as it was more comfortable.

-- It was a good 2 hour trip with the three viewpoints.
+- It was a good 2 hour trip with three viewpoints.